Audiotool: History

+Audiotool was created to make music production accessible and free for everyone.
+André Michelle's early work included pioneering an audio hack in 2005 for audio stream generation ahead of browser support, and the emulation of the iconic Roland TR-909 in 2007.
+He also introduced the infinite desktop concept, enabling users to intuitively place and wire plugins with virtual cables.
+These efforts contributed to establishing the platform's core functionalities and guiding its development until his departure in 2023.

-Version Demo
+Demo Version

-The first published version, titled "Hobnox Audiotool Demo", was published February 24, 2008.
-The Audiotool Demo was based on dynamic digital signal processing to provide very complex audio creation in Flash, and the graphical user interface was based on an unlimited-sized desktop to lay out the devices the user wanted to operate.
-This first design delivered some Roland emulations and effect pedals, but didn't offer the option to save the environment.
-At this early state, it offered features such as history, clipboard and auto-alignment of the devices.
+The 'Hobnox Audiotool Demo,' released on February 24, 2008, served as a proof of concept, demonstrating that digital signal processing (DSP) could be executed within a browser.
+This initial demonstration laid the groundwork for what Audiotool would become, showing the possibilities for online music production ahead of adding capabilities like saving and community features.

-1.0 Firestarter
+Audiotool 1.0 Firestarter

 Two years later, after a flurry of updates, the application broke out of beta with a new polyphonic synthesizer and a partnership with LoopMasters to provide samples within the program.
 Tracks could be published to the new Audiotool community, or worked on privately and saved for extended periods.
 Options were created for other users to remix tracks, depending on the licenses the original artist specified.

-1.1 Ping Pong
+Audiotool 1.1 Ping Pong

 Later in the same year, after input from the community, the 1.1 update features included the ability to download tracks (MP3/Vorbis), an embed player, the ability to create drafts (even when remixing tracks), create templates, track cover images, and performance enhancements.

 Following updates allowed dragging samples directly from the library to the desktop, and included a new two channel Crossfader, the revolutionary Rasselbock effect device, auto-connected devices, a sample-based drum machine, and an improved sample browser.

 Audiotool 2.0

 About one year from the launch of 1.0 Firestarter, Audiotool 2.0 was launched in collaboration with Burn-Studios and included a feature to import samples, recording from the timeline, a new 16-track mixer, and MIDI support.
 A following update in April 2012 included 5 new plugins, a phase modulation synthesizer, and ability to save device presets.

-A July 2013 update allowed users to collaborate on tracks.
+Also, the July 2013 update allowed users to collaborate on tracks.